adamrb/pointtracker/README.md

 Create an account, provide basic information, and it will give you a daily and weekly points allowance.
 Enter and track your daily food consumption.

 Includes integration with Calorieking for Nutrition information lookup, Twitter, and the Withings Wifi enabled body scale.

+You can find more information [https://github.com/adamrb/pointtracker/wiki](in the wiki}